jonlpersson/ed-latimore/site/_posts/2017-02-21-1-year-to-change-your-life-in-10-simple-steps.md

 When you make change designed to improve your life, you start as a novice.
 These are new habits and new skills that take the place of the bad habits and get your life out of a rut.
 This leads to more positive changes and better choices that will put you in a new place.

-You may never be the best, but you'll be better than you would have been had you done nothing at all.
+You may never be the best, but you’ll be better than you would have been had you done nothing at all.

 Because they are new, not only will you have to get used to them, it will take some time for the results to manifest.
 The growth starts small at first, but it compounds, and you’re able to make bigger strides in smaller amounts of time.